gburgett/blog/content/albania.md

 </div>
 </div>

+#### Spreading the word

+I would love the opportunity to talk to your friends, community groups, bible studies, or even co-workers about what God is doing in Albania.
+Raising awareness of God's work in Albania is one of my primary goals!
+So please, Like, Tweet, and share with as many people as you can!

 #### Financially

 The cost of the STINT and the July trip in total are about $38,000.
 Our first deadline is May 15, by which I need to have $2000 raised to pay for plane tickets for the summer trip.
 My friends joining me on the summer trip will each need to raise $2800.
 If you'd be willing, I ask you to partner with me in the amount of $50 or $100 per month over the next 12 months, to help me meet my fundraising goal.